Averysaurus/R-Fundamentals_GSSP/README.md

 # Download workshop materials to get started

-To prepare ahead of time for attending this workhsop, download the [R-Fundamentals workshop materials](https://github.com/dlab-berkeley/R-Fundamentals).
+To prepare ahead of time for attending this workhsop, download the [R-Fundamentals GSSP workshop materials](https://github.com/Averysaurus/R-Fundamentals_GSSP).
 To run the lessons from the workshop materials on your laptop:

 1) Click the green “Code” button above (top-right)